cogsandsquigs/website/src/content/blog/Surviving-Early-Action.md

 So...
 Where have I been?

 For those who don't know, the Early Action/Early Decision (EA/ED) deadline just passed a few days ago (4, at the time of writing).
 This means that any and all schools who have deadlines for EA/ED application pools have just closed, and you can't apply to them in the EA/ED pools anymore.
-It was a *lot* of work to get here, and
+It was a *lot* of work to get here, and I had to figure a lot of things out for myself with not a lot of guidance, at least for some less-heard-of things.

+But what even is EA/ED?
+What's the difference?
+Why does it matter?
+How should you start?
+Well, here's a quick rundown:

+## Making a lis
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYzNzQ5Nzg2Nl19
+eyJoaXN0b3J5IjpbNTE2NTA1MjkxXX0=
 -->